 Have your Examiners received Responses that contain facts that sought to refute the claim of bad faith registration by setting out circumstances other than those included in URS Procedure 5.7?
 Were such facts persuasive and, if so, should additional grounds be added to Procedure 5.7?

 URS Procedure 5.7: The Response can contain any facts refuting the claim of bad faith registration by setting out any of the following circumstances: 5.7.1 Before any notice to Registrant of the dispute, Registrant’s use of, or demonstrable preparations to use, the domain name or a name corresponding to the domain name in connection with a bona fide offering of goods or services; or 5.7.2 Registrant (as an individual, business or other organization) has been commonly known by the domain name, even if Registrant has acquired no trademark or service mark rights; or 5.7.3 Registrant is making a legitimate or fair use of the domain name, without intent for commercial gain to misleadingly divert consumers or to tarnish the trademark or service mark at issue.
 Such claims, if found by the Examiner to be proved based on its evaluation of all evidence, shall result in a finding in favor of the Registrant.

+Comment from Brian Beckham: Providers may not know the answer, as the question is really asking about things an examiner is looking at.

+Comment from Renee Fossen: Requires the review decisions and responses in addition to requiring Forum to determine what an Examiner found persuasive.

 What percentage of URS cases were brought against Registrants determined to be domain investors (holding a portfolio of domain names for traffic monetization and/or resale)?

+Comment from Renee Fossen: Requires the review decisions and party submissions.
+With respect to domain investors this may or may not be clear from the submissions.
+Unlikely Providers have retained such information separately.

 (To FORUM) What is the purpose of FORUM Supplemental Rules 5(d)(ii)?
 In any cases in which this Rule has been employed: A) Has any other named Respondent sought to be separated out from the case?
 B) Have any Registrants asked to be dismissed from the case on the basis of not having registered or being in control of the domain?
 If so, have your Examiners granted or denied such requests?